AustinAdodo/The_Ride_BackEnd/README.md

 ## RabbitMQ Integration

 Ensure Erlang and RabbitMQ are both installed on your development machine and the installation is done with the administrator account to avoid complexities, by convention Erlang is installed before RabbitMQ.
-You can find the solution to a common issue when configuing RabbitMQ [here](https://groups.google.com/g/rabbitmq-users/c/a6sqrAUX_Fg).
+You can find the solution to a common issue when configuring RabbitMQ [here](https://groups.google.com/g/rabbitmq-users/c/a6sqrAUX_Fg).
 This is an issue I encountered and successfully handled.

 ## Testing
 It is important to note that H2 databases do not support UUID primary key persistence,if your preference is to configure an